uc-cdis/BRH-documentation/docs/nextflow-create-docker.md

 ### **Test using Docker Scout to evaluate image vulnerabilities**

 At the end of your test pull, Docker offers a suggestion to use Docker Scout to examine your image for vulnerabilities (see red box above).
-Since you will want to use Docker Scout to evaluate your custom build later, now is a convenient time to test this tool and make sure you are fully set up to run Docker Scout (even though we do not expect the base images to have any security problems).
+Since you will want to use Docker Scout to evaluate your custom build later, now is a convenient time to test this tool and make sure you are fully set up to run Docker Scout.
+Although we do not expect the base images to have any security problems, it's most efficient to run this quick check before you spend time building on this image, in case it has accumulated a vulnerability since we last scanned it.

 *Note: If you don't seem to have access to Docker Scout, check whether you're using the [latest Docker version](#prerequisites).*